skylon07/scopely/README.md

 # scopely

-Enhances Dart's `async`/`await` model with structured concurrency utilities.
+Provides tools to let you enhance Dart's `async`/`await` model the way you want to.

 - [scopely](#scopely)
   - [Motivation](#motivation)